My child has hearing loss

 When should I act?

 When considering the solutions that could help your child, it’s important to take into account all the options and opportunities.
-But remember that every moment counts, whatever solution you decide on. gives your child the best chance of developing their critical speech, language and communication skills.
+But remember that every moment counts, whatever solution you decide on.
+Early intervention gives your child the best chance of developing their critical speech, language and communication skills.

 Who should I talk to?

 A health professional can talk you through the options that are right for your child and help you make the most informed decision.
-If you don’t already have someone to speak to, we can help you close to you.
+If you don’t already have someone to speak to, we can help you find a clinic close to you.
 When helping your child’s journey towards hearing, the most important thing is to have all the information.

 - Lieu JEC et.al.
 Unilateral hearing loss is associated with worse speech-language scores in children.
 Paediatrics 2010; 125 (6):1348-55.